5queezer/TicTacToe/README.md

 # TicTacToe
-A simple Tic Tac Toe game in JS
+A simple Tic Tac Toe game in vanilla JS